 It’s pretty tragic that the ability to function on very little sleep is worn by many people as a badge of honour.
-It’s true that there is a genetic condition that means they can adequately function on 4 hours of sleep a night.
+It’s true that there is a genetic condition that means that some people can function well on 4 hours of sleep a night.
 But these ‘short sleepers’ are extremely rare, making up just 1% of the global population.
-So, although many people think that they fall into this category, the chances are that they are just chronically sleep deprived.
+So, although many people think that they fall into this category, the chances are that they are just pushing through chronic sleep deprivation, and likely suffering as a result.
 As a side note, both Ronald Reagan and Margaret Thatcher described themselves as short sleepers, and both had dementia.
 Donald Trump has stated that he sleeps for 3 or 4 hours a night.
 Make of that what you will!

 Sleep and behaviour change